marimo-team/marimo/docs/guides/scripts.md

 :::{admonition} Producing notebook outputs
 :class: note

-To run as a script while also producing HTML of the noteobok outputs, use
+To run as a script while also producing HTML of the notebook outputs, use

 ```bash
 marimo export html notebook.py -o notebook.html